IBM/slack-wrench/packages/slackctl/README.md

   # Edit message actions and their callbacks
   actions:
     # A good name is short and descriptive.
 Please use sentence case (e.g. File a bug, not File A Bug).
-    - name: File a Bug
+    - name: File a bug
       # A short description for your action
       description: Creates a bug report in Super App
       # Your app uses this to identify the action.
 It’s not visible to users.